Hyotan Onsen ひょうたん温泉

 Hyotan Onsen is most conveniently reached by train.

-Train: The closest station is Beppudaigaku Station, serviced by the JR Nippou Line and a 30 minute journey from Beppu Station.
-Beppu Station can be reached by Limited Express Train from Hakata, Oita, Miyazaki and Hitoyoshi, as well as neighboring areas.
-All trains are covered by the Japan Rail Pass.
+The closest train station is Beppudaigaku Station, a 30-minute journey from Beppu Station.
+Reach Beppu Station from Hakata, Oita, Miyazaki, Hitoyoshi, and neighboring areas.

 Hyotan Onsen was founded in 1922.
 It takes its name from a nearby observation tower that was shaped like a gourd, or hyotan in Japanese.
 The company developed its own bamboo cooling system which cools the hot spring water from 100 to 45 degrees Celsius before it flows into the baths.

-For those who would prefer privacy, there are four outdoor baths and five indoor baths available for private rental at reception.
+For those who would prefer privacy, four outdoor baths and five indoor baths are available for private rental.
 The bath water is changed each time, and you can adjust the water temperature to your liking.

-Family baths can be used for one hour and cost around 2000 yen for up to three adults.
-Reservations are advised and can be made up to one week in advance.
+Family baths can be used for one hour and and reservations are advised.
 Wearing bathing suits in the family baths is permissible.
-Bring your own or rent one for a small fee.

-Bathing in natural sand heated by the steam of the hot springs promotes general health and wellbeing because it heats the body slowly.
-Don a light cotton bathrobe, or yukata, and try burying yourself or a friend in the hot sand for fresh and glowing skin.
+Bathing in natural sand heated by the steam of the hot springs is said to promote general health and wellbeing because it heats the body slowly.
+Don a yukata and try burying yourself or a friend in the hot sand for fresh and glowing skin.